gao-hongnan/gaohn-galaxy/_sources/deep_learning/natural_language_processing/vector_semantics_and_embeddings/words_and_vectors/intro.md

 The content will follow closely to Jurafsky, Dan, and James H. Martin.
 Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition.
 Pearson, 2022.

-## Further Readings
+## References and Further Readings

 - Jurafsky, Dan, and James H. Martin.
-"Chapter 6.
-Vector Semantics and Embeddings."
+"Chapter 6.3.
+Words and Vectors."
 In Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition.
 Pearson, 2022.